-The “Critical Path Method” (CPM) – a ~60-year-old algorithm of fairly straightforward arithmetic – lies at the core of most modern project scheduling tools, and most project managers worthy of the name have been exposed to at least the basic CPM concepts.
-Unfortunately, the “Critical” activity flags in modern project schedules often do not correctly identify the true Critical Paths.
-Blind acceptance of such “Critical” flags to identify the Critical Path inhibits proper understanding, communication, and management of project schedule performance – and gives CPM a bad rap.
+The “critical” activity flags in modern project schedules often do not correctly identify the true critical paths.
+Blind acceptance of such “critical” flags to identify the critical path inhibits proper understanding, communication, and management of project schedule performance – and gives CPM a bad rap.

 Basic CPM Concepts (in General):